ethereumjs/ethereumjs-monorepo/README.md

 - `bootstrapNodes` list

-To get an overview of the different parameters have a look at one of the chain-specifc files like `mainnet.json` in the `chains` directory.
+To get an overview of the different parameters have a look at one of the chain-specifc files like `mainnet.json` in the `chains` directory, or to the `Chain` type in [./src/types.ts](./src/types.ts).

+## Working with private/custom chains

-If you want to set up a common instance with parameters for a **private/custom chain** you can pass a dictionary - conforming to the parameter format described above - with your custom values in the constructor or the `setChain()` method for the `chain` parameter.
+There are two ways to set up a common instance with parameters for a private/custom chain:

+1. You can pass a dictionary - conforming to the parameter format described above - with your custom values in the constructor or the `setChain()` method for the `chain` parameter.

+2. You can base your custom chain's config in a standard one, using the `Common.forCustomChain` method.

 # Bootstrap Nodes